Mystery Science Theater 3000: Episodes

-The series broadcast between 1988 and 1999 spanned 197 episodes across ten seasons.
+The series, broadcast between 1988 and 1999, spanned 197 episodes across ten seasons.
 The 2017 Netflix revival of fourteen episodes (The Return) was followed by six additional episodes (The Gauntlet) the next year.
 An additional season on the Gizmoplex platform consisted of thirteen episodes and was released in 2022.

 While the pilot episode of The Green Slime was used to sell the concept to KTMA, it never aired.
-The initial run of 21 episodes for KTMA were neither rerun nationally nor released onto home video, primarily due to rights issues - apparently KTMA never obtained the rights to show the movies that were riffed.
+The initial run of 21 episodes for KTMA were neither rerun nationally nor released onto home video, primarily due to rights issues—apparently KTMA never obtained the rights to show the movies that were riffed.
 For many years, the first three KTMA episodes were considered to be "missing episodes", as no fan copies are known to exist, though master copies of all these episodes reportedly exist according to Mallon.
 In November 2016, Hodgson reported that master copies of two of the episodes, "Invaders from the Deep" and "Revenge of the Mysterons from Mars", had been found.
 The episodes were made available to Kickstarter backers of the new series on November 25, 2016.
+The third episode was discovered on VHS from an estate sale in the Minneapolis area, and the buyer uploaded the digitized version in March 2026, completing the KTMA season availability.

 The credits in the first four seasons on Comedy Central included the phrase "Keep circulating the tapes" to encourage fans to share VHS tapings they made with others (as Comedy Central was not widely distributed then), despite the questionable copyright practice.
 Though the phrase was removed from the credits for legal reasons, the concept of "keep circulating the tapes" was held by the show's fans to continue to help introduce others to the show following its broadcast run.